nkh/bash-rd/README.md

 - the client side proxy
 - the client side end point (SDTOUT in the code above)

+***Note:*** relaying has a noticeable impact on the server performance as it needs send every line to all relays in a separate process.
+Let me know if performance is a problem.

 ### LAST WORD OF CAUTION

 If you are not used to open application to internet traffic, or even your intranet, talk to someone knowledgeable or your IT department first.